-Avi J. Gordon, M.A., M.S., grew up Toronto, Canada.
-He is a Clinical Psychology Doctoral Candidate at Loyola University of Maryland and obtained his M.A. in Psychology from Columbia University.
-Avi’s clinical experiences at college clinics and outpatient mental health centers include anxiety, depressive, and personality disorders, as well as complicated grief, relationships, and various identity and developmental factors.
+Dr. Avi J. Gordon, originally from Toronto, Canada is a post-doctoral fellow at the Center for Psychological Growth and Wellness in Plantation, Fl.
+He earned his Doctor of Clinical Psychology (PsyD) from Loyola University of Maryland and obtained his M.A. from Columbia University.
+Avi’s clinical experiences at university and outpatient mental health centers include anxiety, depressive, and personality disorders, as well as complicated grief, relationships, and various identity and developmental factors.
 His research interests include emerging-adult religious and spiritual identity.
-He is passionate about the mission of Refuat Hanefesh and spreading mental health education and awareness in an effort to ensure access to care for those who may need it.
+He is passionate about Refuat Hanefesh's mission and spreading mental health education and awareness in an effort to ensure access to care for those who may need it.
 When he’s not working, he can be found rollerblading, playing music or ice hockey.
 Avi can be reached at firstname.lastname@example.org

-Etan Neiman grew up in Chicago, Illinois and graduated Summa Cum Laude from Yeshiva University's Sy Syms School of Business.
+Etan Neiman, CPA, grew up in Chicago, Illinois and graduated Summa Cum Laude from Yeshiva University's Sy Syms School of Business.
 While at Yeshiva, he was editor of the student newspaper's Business Section and President of Active Minds, a national organization committed to decreasing mental illness stigma on college campuses.
-He currently works in downtown Manhattan as an Accounting Associate for Brand Sonnenschine.
+He currently works in downtown Manhattan as a Senior Accounting Associate for Brand Sonnenschine.
 Etan has spoken and written extensively about his mental health battles with Generalized Anxiety, Social Anxiety, and Depression.
 He looks forward to joining others on a similar journey to break the harmful stigma-induced silence.
 Etan can be reached at email@example.com.

 Moshe Winograd grew up in Brooklyn, NY, and earned his PhD in Counseling Psychology from Seton Hall University.
 He received Semikha from RIETS in 2011.
 Moshe resides with his wife and children in Boca Raton, Florida and is doing a post doctoral fellowship at Mental Health Center of Florida.
 He is an adjunct professor of psychology at NYU and has previously taught at Brooklyn College.
 His clinical and research area of focus is Perinatal Mental Health, and he intends to work with couples, families and individuals experiencing difficulties related to pregnancy and women's health.
 Moshe is looking forward to engaging with the diverse Jewish community in a variety of initiatives to reduce stigma related to mental health.